-47SOUL – the Arab electronic hip-hop supergroup, with members from Palestine and Jordan– will release their full-length debut BALFRON PROMISE on 2 February 2018.
+47SOUL – the Arab electronic hip-hop supergroup, with members from Palestine and Jordan– released their full-length debut Balfron Promise on 2 February 2018.

 For the last two years the band have been living in London, and were temporarily residing in Balfron Tower-the setting of music videos by the likes of Oasis, The Verve and Wiley.
 Balfron Tower landlords opened several of its unused flats to artists on a temporary basis while evicting its long-standing tenants, having been bought by luxury property developer Londonewcastle.